rcalinjageman/word_search/README.md

-The easiest way to get started is to import this qualtrics survey which shows the task https://github.com/rcalinjageman/word_search/blob/master/Qualtrics_Word_Search_Task_-_Demo.qsf
+The easiest way to get started is to import this qualtrics survey which shows the task https://github.com/rcalinjageman/word_search/blob/master/Qualtrics_Word_Search_Task_-_Demo.qsf (click "raw" then download the file and then import it into your Qualtrics account)

 Details on how to use the task are embedded directly in the templates:
 * In custom headers, you set Qualtrics to point to the needed javascript